sububer/robo-investor/README.md

 ---

 ## Overview
-Robo-advisor is an implementation of a chat-bot using Amazon Lex and AWS Lambda, which will guide a in investor towards an investment portfolio recommendation.
+Robo-advisor is an implementation of a chat-bot using Amazon Lex and AWS Lambda, which will guide an investor towards an investment portfolio recommendation.

 ## Assumptions & Process
 The chat bot will use [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) and [Amazon Lex](https://docs.aws.amazon.com/lexv2/latest/dg/what-is.html).

-High-level steps:
+**High-level steps:**
 - An [Amazon Lex](https://docs.aws.amazon.com/lexv2/latest/dg/what-is.html) bot will be configured with a single intent that establishes a conversation about investment requirements
 - Chat bot will then be tested to ensure this is working properly
 - Chat bot will be enhaced with a [lambda function](app/recommendPortfolio.py) that validates user input, and returns the portfolio recommendation.

-Submission:
+**Submission:**
 - Final [lambda function](app/recommendPortfolio.py)
 - videos of testing and running chat bot (see below)